-American citizens cherish the freedoms of the United States as a constitutional, multicultural, nonsectarian democracy “with liberty and justice for all,” yet while the United States gives more foreign aid to Israel than to any other nation, many Americans are unaware that Palestinians in Gaza have lived under Israeli military siege since 2006, Palestinians in the West Bank live under Israeli military laws of occupation, hafrada and apartheid, and despite its claims to democracy Israel has no constitution and over 50 laws discriminate against non-Jews in Israel.
+American citizens cherish the rights and freedoms of the United States as a constitutional, multicultural, nonsectarian democracy “with liberty and justice for all,” yet while the U.S. gives more foreign aid to Israel than to any other nation, many Americans are unaware that Palestinians in Gaza have lived under Israeli military siege since 2006, Palestinians in the West Bank live under Israeli military laws of occupation, hafrada and apartheid, and despite its claims to democracy, Israel has no constitution and over 50 laws discriminate against non-Jews in Israel.
 The fact is that “in the Jewish state, equality for Arabs is impossible by definition.”

-To end discrimination against non-Jews in Palestine/Israel and uphold equal rights for all, Common Ground endorses the Palestinian rejection of Israel’s 2014 demand to be recognized as an ethno-nationalist “Jewish state” and supports Palestinians and Jewish-Israelis promoting one secular democratic state in historic Palestine, as advocated by BDS Co-founder Omar Barghouti in his 2009 article Re-imagining Palestine: Self-determination, Ethical De-colonization and Equality: “(A)lthough the BDS movement has never taken a position in the one-state/two-states debate, being a rights-based movement, the only solution that can logically accommodate the three basic rights stated in the BDS Call is a one democratic state solution… By emphasizing equal humanity as its most fundamental principle, the secular democratic state promises to end the fundamental injustices that have plagued Palestine and, simultaneously, to transcend national and ethnic dichotomies that now make it nearly impossible to envision ethical coexistence in a decolonized Palestine, based on equality, justice, and freedom.”
+Affirming the “truth” stated in the U.S. Declaration of Independence that “all men (and women) are created equal,” Common Ground endorses the unanimous Palestinian rejection of Israel’s 2014 demand to be recognized as an ethno-nationalist “Jewish state,” stipulated in the 2020 Trump plan, and hosts Palestinians and Israeli Jews promoting one secular democratic state throughout historic Palestine, as proposed by Palestinian members of the Israeli Knesset and affirmed by BDS Co-founder Omar Barghouti in his 2009 article Re-imagining Palestine: Self-determination, Ethical De-colonization and Equality: “(A)lthough the BDS movement has never taken a position in the one-state/two-states debate, being a rights-based movement, the only solution that can logically accommodate the three basic rights stated in the BDS Call is a one democratic state solution… By emphasizing equal humanity as its most fundamental principle, the secular democratic state promises to end the fundamental injustices that have plagued Palestine and, simultaneously, to transcend national and ethnic dichotomies that now make it nearly impossible to envision ethical coexistence in a decolonized Palestine, based on equality, justice, and freedom.”

 In “Enough Fearmongering: Only One Democratic State is Possible in Palestine and Israel” (2017), Palestinian-American Ramzy Baroud declares: “It is time to… focus all energies to foster co-existence based on equality and justice for all.
 Indeed, there can be one state between the river and the sea, and that is a democratic state for all of its people, regardless of their ethnicity or religious beliefs.”

-To encourage American support for the Palestinian-led BDS movement, the unanimous Palestinian refusal to recognize Israel as a “Jewish state,” Palestinian-Israeli “co-resistance” to Israel’s colonization, occupation and apartheid, and the advocacy of Palestinians and Israeli Jews promoting one secular democratic state or federation in Palestine/Israel with equal rights for all, Common Ground facilitates:
+To encourage American support for the Palestinian-led BDS movement, the unanimous Palestinian refusal to recognize Israel as a “Jewish state,” Palestinian-Israeli “co-resistance” to Israeli colonization, occupation and apartheid, and Palestinians and Israeli Jews promoting one secular democratic state or federation throughout Palestine/Israel, Common Ground facilitates:

-- an opportunity for Americans to discuss with Palestinians and Israeli Jews how one secular democratic state with equal rights for all and protection of minority rights will guarantee freedom and dignity for both Palestinians and Jews and ensure security and lasting peace for all in the Holy Land, and why an inclusive, egalitarian democracy in Palestine/Israel is in the best security interest of the United States in relation to the Middle East, and is worthy of American support.
+- an opportunity for American citizens and political representatives to hear from Palestinians and Israeli Jews how one secular democratic state with equal rights for all and protection of minority rights — modeled on the “secular, civic democracy” of the United States lauded by Dr. Eid — will guarantee freedom and dignity for both Palestinians and Jews and ensure security and lasting peace for all in the Holy Land.

 The heart of Common Ground is our two-fold purpose to: